FenixEdu/fenixedu.github.io/dev/tutorials/install-fenix-edu/index.md

 After this, you should ```source``` your ```.bashrc``` file or simply restart your shell.

+### Step 3 - Create an empty database

+Assuming that your mysql user is ```root```, and that the database name where you will install FenixEdu is called ```fenixedu```, you must create such database.
+For that, you can execute the following one-liner:

+{% highlight bash %}
+mysql -uroot -e "create database fenixedu" -p
+{% endhighlight %}

+The command above will create an empty databased named ```fenixedu```.

+> <span>Attention</span>
+> The mysql user you will specify during the installation must have the necessary grants to write and create new tables.

-### Step 3 - Generate the FenixEdu software installation through the archetype
+### Step 4 - Generate the FenixEdu software installation through the archetype

 {% highlight bash %}
 mvn archetype:generate -DarchetypeGroupId=org.fenixedu -DarchetypeArtifactId=fenix-webapp-archetype -DarchetypeVersion=1.0.0 -DarchetypeRepository=https://fenix-ashes.ist.utl.pt/nexus/content/groups/fenix-ashes-maven-repository